JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 ### Query Extracting

 Derived query methods are a handy way to define queries.
-But over time, they may evolve into bulky and unreadable structures you would prefer to transform into neat @Query-annotated methods.
+But over time, they may evolve into bulky and unreadable structures you would prefer to transform into neat `@`Query-annotated methods.
 This can be easily achieved with JPA Buddy.
 Place the cursor on the query and click on the “Query extract...” in the JPA Inspector.

 <div class="youtube" align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/lYZielYtVXI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>